w3f/polkadot-wiki/docs/general/ambassadors.md

 slug: ../ambassadors
 ---

-The Polkadot Ambassador Programme is an initiative ran by the Web3 Foundation to support potential contributors to the Polkadot community and ecosystem.
+The Polkadot Ambassador Programme is an initiative ran by Web3 Foundation to support potential contributors to the Polkadot community and ecosystem.

 ## How it works